ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-2-1.md

-Understanding the Growth Mindset Athlete: Defining the Growth Mindset Athlete and its Importance in Achieving Peak Performance
+Defining the Growth Mindset Athlete and its Importance in Achieving Peak Performance
 ==============================================================================================================================

 The growth mindset athlete is an individual who possesses a mindset that prioritizes learning, resilience, and continuous improvement.
 In this chapter, we will define the growth mindset athlete and explore its importance in achieving peak performance.